mmvergara/solidifying-javascript-foundations/src/content/blog/closures.md

 pubDate: "Jun 26 2025"
 ---

 Closures can feel like a complex topic, but they’re actually quite straightforward once you get the hang of them.
 Imagine closures as a backpack that a function carries with it, containing all the variables it had access to when it was created.
-Let's unpack this concept with a simple example.
+"When it was created" is a key phrase here.

-#### The Backpack in Action
+#### The Backpack

 Here’s some code: